spikegrobstein/capnotify/README.md

 ### Quickstart

 Capnotify can be used in your current deployment recipes and is easy to implement.
 The following examples will get you up and running with these callbacks.
+When doing this, it's up to you to hook the callbacks up to your existing notification system of choice, whether it's a chat system like Grove.io and XMPP/Jabber or Twitter.

+Below you will see a basic overview of how to tap into Capnotify's built-in callbacks and leverage the built-in messages.

-#### Short Messages
+### Short Messages

 Capnotify has some built-in short messages right out of the box.
 If you'd like, for example, to send a short message notification when deployment starts and completes, it can be